 - Place real or pretend long sticks between one of your finger and same finger of the hand of a friend or a family member.
-You can line up and play with as many people as possible in this activity. - Now move together in any direction without dropping any of the sticks.
-Watch each other closely and move at a speed that all of you are happy with. - Do the same exercise using other fingers of the hands. - Now try it again but this time without talking! - Notice how long you can balance the sticks together.
+Now move together in any direction without dropping any of the sticks.
+Watch each other closely and move at a speed that both you are happy with. - Do the same exercise using other fingers of the hands. - Now try it again but this time with no talking! - Notice how long you can balance the sticks together.
 Also talk to each other about what it takes to work in a team like this.